kukayatan/powershell/readme.txt

-# small application for remote checking, adding and removing pc admin rights
+# small application that enable to remotely check, add and remove pc admin rights